Five Foods High in Creatine

 Creatine is an amino acid compound that increases available energy in muscle cells, which can enhance physical performance and endurance.

-Consuming plenty of foods high in creatine, such as beef, pork, fish, and poultry, or taking a creatine supplement can shorten recovery time after workouts, aid muscle repair, boost muscle growth, and benefit brain function and cognitive health.
+Consuming plenty of foods high in creatine, such as beef, pork, fish, and poultry, may help shorten recovery time after workouts, aid muscle repair, and boost muscle growth.

 Creatine is only found in animal products, leaving vegans and vegetarians at risk of inadequate creatine muscle stores linked to lower exercise tolerance and difficulties building muscle strength.